-The Effect Of Electronic Medical Records On Healthcare Costs According to a report in the journal Health Affairs, computerized patient records are unlikely to cut health care costs and may actually encourage doctors to order expensive tests more often.
+The Effect Of Electronic Medical Records On Healthcare Costs According to a report in the journal <em>Health Affairs</em>, computerized patient records are unlikely to cut health care costs and may actually encourage doctors to order expensive tests more often.

 The Impact Of Computers On Health CareThe use of computers in the health care industry may mean that Information gained from the compilation of patient data and the ability for doctor’s to communicate with one another could revolutionize the way care is provided.